apache/mesos/docs/container-image.md

     +---------+--------------+------------------------------------------+

-The provisioner backend can be specified through the agent flag `--provisioner_image_backend`.
+The provisioner backend can be specified through the agent flag `--image_provisioner_backend`.
 If not set, Mesos will select the best backend automatically for the users/operators.
 The selection logic is as following: